wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/4-part-2.md

 ## Video  16: Visualizing Report Data - Part 3
-In this 4-minute video Peter Myers and Chris Finlan introduce the data visualization templates.
+In this 4-minute video, Peter Myers and Chris Finlan introduce the data visualization templates.

 > [!NOTE]
 > Unlike flexible grid layouts, the visualization is fixed in dimensions.